-- No explicit typing: One primary appeal of scripting languages is that programmers need not explicitly specify types, even at module or function bondaries.
+One primary appeal of scripting languages is that programmers need not explicitly specify types, even at module or function boundaries.

-- Pottayil Harisanker Menon, Zachary Palmer, Alexander Rozenshteyn, Scott Smith.
+Pottayil Harisanker Menon, Zachary Palmer, Alexander Rozenshteyn, Scott Smith.
 Types for Flexible Objects, Asian Symposium on Programming Languages and Systems.
 Singapore, November 2014.
-Previous drafts: (May 2013) (January 2014) (March 2014)
+(Draft, March 2014.
+Draft, January 2014.
+Draft, May 2013.)